predix-ui/predix-ui/_pages/develop/stacking-context.md

 ## px-overlay-content

-`px-overlay-content` is a wrapper for the elements you want to hoist up the DOM out of your stacking context trap.
+`px-overlay-content` is a wrapper for the elements you want to hoist up the DOM out of a stacking context trap.
 Depending what you want to do, this can be normal HTML elements or might need to be a web component.

 `px-overlay-content` optional properties:
-* `hoist`: Boolean, true by default.
+* `hoist` - a Boolean, which is true by default.
 Most likely you are choosing to use `px-overlay-content` because you want to hoist the content up.
-However, if you are using it within another component, you may want to optionally hoist it up, such as our Predix Design components.
+However, if you are using it within another component such as our Predix Design components, you may not want to hoist.
-* `eventNames`: An array of events which should get refired in the original location.
+* `eventNames` - an array of events which should get refired in the original location.
 Since we have physically moved the content from one part of the DOM to another, events will no longer propagate up through the same elements as before.
 To mitigate this, the `px-overlay-container` will register event listeners for events in `eventNames`.
 When one of these events is caught, it will refire the event from the original location.
 The thing to be aware of is that although the `detail` of that event will be the same, the target, path, etc will be different and start only from `px-overlay-content`.
 To get the full path or rootTarget, the original event which is caught by the container is available on the new event at the `sourceEvent` property.
 If you need just the rootTarget, look at the `sourceEvent`.
 If you need the full path, you’ll have to combine the paths from the new event with the event.sourceEvent paths.
-* `containerType`: this is a string which allows you to specify which content should hoist to which container.
+* `containerType` - a string which allows you to specify which content should hoist to which container.
 Both content and container have this property and a container will only accept content from a `px-overlay-content` with a matching `containerType`.
 If a matching container is not found, one will be created at the document body.

 ### Basic Usage:
 The usage for `px-overlay-content` is pretty straightforward.
 Whatever you want to get hoisted up is a child of the component.